Skip to content

 DFTD3

 DFTD3 computes DFT-D3 dispersion correction using the BJ damping function with C6/C8 terms.
-Uses the dftd3_energy custom autograd op from aimnet.modules.ops.
+It calls the nvalchemiops DFT-D3 kernel directly and returns explicit detached forces/virial when requested; it does not expose coordinate/cell autograd.
 No 3-body term (Axilrod-Teller-Muto) is included.

 Smoothing Window